j3channel/StreamElementsWidgets/Channel Points/VideoPlayer/README.md

 Click on the widget in your StreamElements overlay and click the **Settings** option in the left-hand menu.
 This will display a list of settings below to help customise which redemptions to listen out for and what sound they will play.

 ### Redemptions
-By default, you can set up to *ten* different sound-effect channel point rewards.
+By default, you can set up to *ten* different video channel point rewards.
 If you need more, please see the **ADD MORE REDEMPTIONS** section below.

-**Redemption Name** - The *exact* name of the channel point reward to trigger a sound. *NOTE: Can be left blank if not required*.
+**Redemption Name** - The *exact* name of the channel point reward to trigger a video. *NOTE: Can be left blank if not required*.

-**Redemption Video** - The audio file to play.
+**Redemption Video** - The video file to play.

+**Redemption Volume** - The volume this video should play at.

 ## HOW TO: ADD MORE REDEMPTIONS
 By default I've allowed for up to 10 redemptions.
 If you need more, follow these instructions: